sarathchandra2702/Sonar-Rock-vs-Mine-Classification-using-KNN-Pipeline-GridSearchCV-/README.md

-Sonar Rock vs Mine Classification using K-Nearest Neighbors (KNN)
+Sonar Rock vs Mine Classification using K-Nearest Neighbors (KNN) Overview

-Overview
+This project applies machine learning techniques to classify sonar signals as either rocks or mines using the K-Nearest Neighbors (KNN) algorithm.
+By analyzing sonar frequency responses, the model learns patterns that help distinguish underwater objects.
+The project also demonstrates the use of Pipeline and GridSearchCV for efficient model tuning and optimization.

+Problem Statement

+Sonar signals are commonly used to detect objects underwater.
+However, distinguishing between natural objects (like rocks) and dangerous objects (like mines) can be challenging.

-This project applies machine learning to sonar signal classification, where the goal is to determine whether an underwater object is a rock or a mine based on sonar frequency responses.
+The objective of this project is to build a classification model that can accurately identify whether a sonar signal corresponds to a rock or a mine.

-The model uses the K-Nearest Neighbors (KNN) algorithm combined with Pipeline and GridSearchCV to optimize hyperparameters and improve classification performance.

-This project demonstrates how distance-based machine learning algorithms can effectively classify complex signal data.

 Dataset

-The dataset used is the Sonar Dataset, commonly used in machine learning classification tasks.
+The dataset used in this project is the Sonar Dataset, which contains sonar signal readings bounced off different surfaces.

-Dataset characteristics
+Dataset Characteristics

-208 observations
+Total samples: 208

-60 numerical features
+Total features: 60 numerical attributes

-Each feature represents energy within a specific frequency band

-Target variable:
+Target classes:

 R → Rock

 M → Mine

-Each row represents a sonar return signal from an object.
+Each feature represents the energy within a specific frequency band of the sonar signal.

 Project Workflow

-The project follows a structured machine learning pipeline:

 1. Data Loading

 Imported dataset using Pandas

-Verified structure and feature distribution
+Inspected dataset structure and verified feature types

 2. Exploratory Data Analysis (EDA)

+Analyzed feature relationships using correlation analysis

-Correlation heatmap between sonar frequency features
+Visualized patterns in sonar frequency responses

-Analysis of features most correlated with the target variable

-Conversion of categorical labels into numerical format
+Checked distribution of target classes

 3. Data Preparation

-Feature and target separation
+Separated features and target variables

-Train-test split to evaluate model performance
+Performed train-test split for model evaluation

+Converted categorical labels into numerical form

 4. Model Building